emsesp/EMS-ESP32/README.md

 ## **Breaking changes**

 - MQTT base has been removed.
-The hostname is only used.
+The hostname is only used
+- refresh command renamed to fetch
+- have to 'wifi reconnect' after changing wifi in console

 ## **New Features in v2**